Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for -MCVRP with Fixed Capacity

-Consider an optimal solution of $k$-CVRP in graph $H$.
-It consists of a set of simple cycles.
-Note that if we delete the longest edge from each cycle, we can obtain a spanning tree (by shortcutting if necessary since a customer may appear in more than one tour for the splittable case).
+Assumptions~\ref{reduction2} and \ref{observe1} also imply that there exists an optimal solution of $k$-CVRP in graph $H$ that consists of a set of simple cycles intersecting only at the depot.
+By deleting the edge with the highest weight from each cycle, we can obtain a spanning tree in $H$.
 In the following, we denote this spanning tree by $T^{**}$.